 RESPONSE: According to the vegetation map provided by Taylor and Buckberg (1987), the pipeline would pass through an area of rhyolite buckwheat scrub (see Figures 2-2 and 3-5 in the DEIR).
-However, the scale of mapping makes it unlike that areas are precisely delineated.
+However, the scale of marring makes it unlike that areas are precisely delineated.
 The general mitigation (p.
-4-b) that a bott much should groundtruth the locations of wells and pipelines to ensure that they would not impinge on botanically sensitive areas applies, regardless of how the details of vegetation are shown on the maps.
+4-bit that a bottom should groundtruth the locations of wells and pipeline; to ensure that they would not impinge on botanically sensitive areas applies, regardless of how the details of vegetation are shown on the maps.